pullz6/Deploying_Model_with_AWSagemaker/README.md

 ### Setup

 This project can be cloned, but it is highly recommend to use it as a guideline.
+The sets are listed under "Running the Application"

 ```